EP707/Payload-Creator/README.md

 </br>

-### Pre-Requirements:
+### Requirements:

 * It Can Run On Any Linux Distributions.

-* But Distributions Like Ubuntu Don't Have The Metaspoit-Framework Tool.
+* But Distributions Like Ubuntu Don't Have The Metasploit-Framework Tool.

 * Metasploit-Framework is Required.